Wasserstein-2 Generative Networks

-It has been well studied in literature \cite{brenier1991polar,mccann1995existence,villani2003topics,villani2008optimal} and has many useful properties which we discuss in Section \ref{sec-w2-ot} in more detail.
+In the case of quadratic transport cost ${c(x,y)=\frac{\|x-y\|^{2}}{2}}$, the value \eqref{ot-cost} is known as the square of \textbf{Wasserstein-2} distance: It has been well studied in literature \cite{brenier1991polar,mccann1995existence,villani2003topics,villani2008optimal} and has many useful properties which we discuss in Section \ref{sec-w2-ot} in more detail.
 The optimal mapping for the quadratic cost is cyclically monotone.
 Several algorithms exist \cite{lei2019geometric,taghvaei20192,makkuva2019optimal} for finding this mapping.

-A semi-discrete algorithm based on Alexandrov's potentials \cite{alexandrov2005convex} is developed in \cite{lei2019geometric}.
-Yet the proposed method is computationally expensive and experiences generalization issues, see \cite{makkuva2019optimal}.

 The recent approach by \cite{taghvaei20192} uses the gradient-descent-based algorithm by \cite{chartrand2009gradient} for computing $\mathbb{W}_{2}$.
-The key idea is to approximate the optimal discriminator $\psi^{*}$ by an ICNN \cite{amos2017input}, and extract the optimal generator $g^{*}$ from its gradient $\nabla\psi^{*}$.
+The key idea is to approximate the optimal potential $\psi^{*}$ by an ICNN \cite{amos2017input}, and extract the optimal generator $g^{*}$ from its gradient $\nabla\psi^{*}$.
 The method is impractical due to high computational complexity: during the main optimization cycle, it solves an additional optimization sub-problem.
 The inner problem is convex but computationally costly.
 This was noted in the original paper and de-facto confirmed by the lack of experiments with complex distributions.
 A refinement of this approach is proposed by \cite{makkuva2019optimal}.
 The inner optimization sub-problem is removed, and a network is used to approximate its solution.
 This speeds up the computation, but the problem is still minimax.